Saudi Arabia's GDP growth slows to 2.8% amid Iran conflict

 The Context

-- The non-oil sector is a significant contributor to the country's economic expansion.
+- The non-oil sector has been a significant driver of economic expansion.

-- The Iran war is exerting pressure on the Saudi economy.
+- The Iran war is weighing on the overall economic performance.

 - This growth rate reflects a slowdown compared to previous quarters.